cs1302uga/cs1302-minesweeper-alpha/README.md

       required by some of your app's event handlers).
 - [ ] Make the random-replacement work.
-- [ ] Use Git to stage and commit your changes often; create and merge branches, as needed.
+- [ ] Use Git to stage and commit your changes often; create and merge branches, as needed. -->

 ## Project Description

-This first project is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Nike development server).
-Many aspects of this project may be new to you.
-You will be asked to do things that you have never been given explicit directions for before.
+This first project is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Odin development server).
+You should be familiar with the majority of aspects of this project through your introductory programming course and the class exercises from 1302.
+However, you may also be asked to do things that you have never been given explicit directions for before.
 This is just a part of software development.
 Sometimes you need to research how to solve a problem in order to implement a solution.
 That being said, the material included in this document should hopefully answer the majority of your questions.

-Your goal is to develop a non-recursive, non-GUI (GUI = Graphical User Interface) version of the game called **Minesweeper**.
+Your goal is to develop a **non-recursive**, **non-GUI** (GUI = Graphical User Interface) version of the game called **Minesweeper**.
 The code for this game will be organized in such a way that the recursive elements of Minesweeper can be added at a later point in time, if desired.
 It will also be organized so that